near/read-rpc/configuration/README.md

 Put TOML file `config.toml` with configuration in the home root of the project.

 ## Default Configuration
+Configuration improvement.
+Create default config.toml on start application to loaded parameters from the environment variables.
 If `config.toml` is not found, the application will create default config toml with env variables.
 This file to present all configuration around th environment variables [default_env_config.rs](configuration/src/default_env_config.rs)
 Not present environment variables will be set to default values